My Bike Claim

 Strategy

-We implemented the Basecamp's shape up methodology: What could we build in 6 weeks that meaningfully boosted efficiency, clarity, and satisfaction?
+We adopted Basecamp’s Shape Up methodology, asking: What can we build in 6 weeks that meaningfully improves clarity, confidence, and efficiency?

 The Solution